Glossary

 Payment gateway

-A payment gateway is an e-commerce application service provider service that authorises credit card payments for e-businesses, online retailers, bricks and clicks, or traditional brick and mortar.
+A payment gateway is an e-commerce application service provider that authorises credit card payments for e-businesses, online retailers, bricks and clicks, or traditional brick and mortar.
 It is the equivalent of a physical point of sale terminal located in most retail outlets.

 Platform

-A platform is any business that has both multiple buyers and multiple merchants interacting with one another
+A platform is any business that has both multiple buyers and multiple merchants interacting with one another.

 R